nginxinc/NGINX-Demos/consul-demo/README.md

 1. Copy ```nginx-repo.key``` and ```nginx-repo.crt``` files for your account to ```/srv/NGINX-Demos/ansible/files/```

-1. Move into the consul-demo directory which contains the demo files and run the ansible playbook against localhost on Ubuntu VM:
+1. Move into the consul-demo directory which contains the demo files and set HOST_IP on line 5 in script.sh to the IP of your Ubuntu VM on which NGINX Plus will be listening.
      ```
      $ cd /srv/NGINX-Demos/consul-demo
+     ```

+1. Run the ansible playbook against localhost on Ubuntu VM:

+     ```
      $ sudo ansible-playbook -i "localhost," -c local /srv/NGINX-Demos/ansible/setup_consul_demo.yml
      ```